-21.2.1.
+21.2.1 .
 Assessment for One credit courses

-- A one credit course shall carry 100 marks and shall be evaluated through continuous assessment only.
-The QP pattern and scheme will be decided by the course faculty and will be approved by the DCC - The Head of the Department may identify a faculty member as the coordinator for the course.
-A committee consisting of the Head of the Department, staff handling the course (if available), coordinator and a senior Faculty member nominated by the Head of the Department shall monitor the evaluation process. - The faculty coordinator shall coordinate with the external expert for conducting one Assessment Test. - The grades shall be assigned to the students by the above committee based on their performance and is not included in the calculation of CGPA.
+A one - credit course shall carry 100 marks and shall be evaluated through continuous assessment only.
+The QP pattern

+- and scheme will be decided by the course faculty and will be approved by the DCC - The Head of the Department may identify a faculty member as the coordinator for the course.
+A committee consisting of the Head of the Department, staff handling the course (if available), coordinator and a senior Faculty member nominated by the Head of the Department shall monitor the evaluation process. - The faculty coordinator shall coordinate with the external expert for conducting one Continuous Assessment Test (CAT-I). - The grades shall be assigned to the students by the above committee based on their performance and included in the calculation of CGPA.